Frequently Asked Questions

 The Serramonte Del Rey neighborhood includes approximately 8,000 to 14,000 square feet of neighborhood-serving retail with on-site customer parking, located at the site’s entrance off of Serramonte Boulevard.
 Examples of potential ground floor retail uses include a coffee/tea shop, flower shop, dry cleaning, ATM/credit union, deli and specialty restaurant, hairdresser/barber, and exercise program.

 Pedestrian and bicycle facilities will be provided on all streets within the Serramonte Del Rey neighborhood.
-Bicycle facilities will include Class II buffered bike lanes along Campus Drive East and other streets will include Class III bike “sharrows” (bicycle markings on vehicle lanes indicating the lane is for shared use).
+Bicycle facilities will include Class IV buffered bike lanes along Campus Drive East and Entry Drive, while other streets will include Class III bike “sharrows” (bicycle markings on vehicle lanes indicating the lane is for shared use).
 Sidewalks will also be provided on every street with curbside landscaping.
 The trail loop will also serve as a means to provide both pedestrians and bicyclists access around much of the site that is separated from vehicles and in a more natural setting.

 Multi-level garage parking is proposed on every parcel, which provides parking for future residents and their guests.
 Additionally, on-street parallel parking will be provided on both sides of the street on Campus Drive West and Campus Drive East (either side of Parcel E).

 Yes, the development of the proposed project is expected to increase vehicular, bicycle, and pedestrian traffic on Serramonte Boulevard in the vicinity of the site.
 However, the project will open up a north-south through route for traffic to pass through the site via an extension of Campus Drive from the south.
 While this route will be fairly low speed, it will likely serve some local north-south traffic that currently uses Callan Boulevard or St. Francis Boulevard.
-A detailed Traffic Impact Assessment is currently being prepared to assess these changes and how they will affect the local street network.
-Where impacts to these roadway facilities are identified, improvement measures will be developed.
+A detailed Traffic Impact Assessment was prepared to assess these changes and how they will affect the local street network.
+Where impacts to these roadway facilities were identified, improvement measures will be developed.

 Most buildings will range in building heights of 5 to 7 stories tall (55 to 75 feet).
 Buildings along Campus Drive East and Campus Drive West will have taller high rises ranging from 12 to 14 stories tall (122 to 150 feet).
 These high rises would be aligned with the narrow dimension in the east-west direction with wider building faces oriented towards the north and south directions, to minimize obstruction of views from uphill neighbors and shadows.